premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-49. What is the condition to use local variables inside a local inner class?
+49. What is the condition to use local variables inside a local inner class?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)